 Depending on the level of mobility a senior has, plenty of mild-to-moderately strenuous exercises exist that they could engage in.
 Exercises include:

 Studies suggest that a person should engage in at least ten minutes of uninterrupted physical activity to see the mental benefits of exercise.
-Two sessions per day of approximately ten minutes each seem to provide optimal mental benefit – although of course, more exercise can be good as well!
+Two sessions per day of approximately ten minutes each seem to provide optimal mental benefit in strengthening the brains of seniors – although of course, more exercise can be good as well!

 Better yet, exercise has been shown to help fight off dementia.
 A 2014 study from The University of Eastern Finland showed that exercising at least twice a week can significantly reduce a person’s chances of dementia later in life.
 Also, while the effects were more pronounced in middle-aged people, the effect was still present for seniors.
 Exercise can begin at any point because some mental benefit will always exist.